 As told earlier, being obese during pregnancy can increase the risk of many complications.
 They include:

-- Preeclampsia: Preeclampsia is a pregnancy complication that is characterized by high blood pressure and significant amount of protein in urine.
+Preeclampsia is a pregnancy complication that is characterized by high blood pressure and a significant amount of protein in the urine.
 Women with a BMI of 35 or above at the beginning of pregnancy have doubled the risk of developing preeclampsia to that of women who have a BMI under 25.

 How Might Obesity During Pregnancy Affect The Baby?

-- Chronic conditions: Obesity during pregnancy can increase the risk of the baby to develop chronic conditions such as heart disease, diabetes later in the life.
+Obesity during pregnancy can increase the risk of the baby developing chronic conditions such as heart disease, diabetes later in life.